 The 8D Report provides a very thorough system for analyzing mission-critical problems

 with root causes that are not immediately obvious —

 and is especially effective for processes that span multiple organizations

 and teams within the supply chain.

-See our online training for multiple problem solving approaches and problem-solving tools.
+See your Systems2win online training for multiple problem solving approaches and problem-solving tools.